ljy0401/CPSC210-Project/README.md

 and then the interface window will appear and the splash image will be removed; the second place is the icon on the application window, even though the icon is small to see, but I did change it to a new icon image rather than the default icon given by IntelliJ.
+- When the application starts (after the splash image disappears), you can choose to load the state of this restaurant review application from file by clicking the "Load Review From File!" button.
+- When the application starts  (after the splash image disappears), no matter whether you choose to load file or not, you can simply view the initial state of restaurant review information by clicking the "View All Restaurants Review!" button.
+- You can generate the first required action related to the user story "adding multiple restaurant reviews to the review list" by typing in the information of a restaurant review (name, rating score out of 5, average cost, title, and whether you want to go again) in the corresponding textbox and then simply clicking the "Add This Restaurant Review!" button.
+The rating input could be any real numbers in [0,5].
+The average cost should be any non-negative whole number measured in $CAD.
+The "go again" textbox could be either "true" or "false".
+After clicking the add button, the "View" panel will automatically display all the restaurant review information that have already been added to this application.
+You don't need to click the "View All Restaurants Review!" button again.
+- You can generate the second required action related to the user story "removing a restaurant review from the review list" by typing in the name of the restaurant that you want to remove in the textbox and then simply clicking the "Remove Thi Restaurant Review!" button.
+After clicking the remove button, the "View" panel will automatically display all the restaurant review information that have already been added to this application and are still in this application.
+You don't need to click the "View All Restaurants Review!" button again.
+- You can generate another required action related to the user story "filter and display all the restaurants you want to revisit from all restaurants you have added to this application" (view a subset of restaurant reviews) by clicking the "All Restaurants You Want To Revisit!" button.
+Then the screen will display the name of all restaurants you want to go again.
+- Before you quit the application, you can save the state of the application to file by clicking the "Save Review To File!" button.
+- Another feature of this application is that when you hang the mouse over the buttons or input textboxes, you will be able to see a tool tip for the component (e.g. What is this button doing?
+What should you type in for this textbox? etc.)